Sylvain-Bugat/RundeckMonitor/README.md

 ## Installation

-To install RundeckMonitor you just have to clone the repository:
+Download the master repository at this URL: https://github.com/Sylvain-Bugat/RundeckMonitor/archive/master.zip

+Or clone the master repository with this command:

 	git clone https://github.com/Sylvain-Bugat/RundeckMonitor.git

-Or download the master reposotory at this URL: https://github.com/Sylvain-Bugat/RundeckMonitor/archive/master.zip

 ## Configuration